 Worried about how to create a resume that will stand out?
-Use these super-easy resume tips for nurses and – there’s even a free template too!
+Use these super-easy resume tips for nurses (and there’s even a 3-pack of nurse resume templates too) to get this important task checked off of your to-do list.

-That is why I want to share these tips with you.
 I know how it feels to be that new nurse grad with tons of worry and anxiety.
-I’ll share some resume tips that will make the entire process easier.
+In this post, I’ll share tips to make the process not only easier, but feel 100% doable.

-#2 Break Up Creating the Resume Into Steps
+Break Up Creating Your Nurse Resume Into Smaller Steps

 I know this tip is easier said than done, but don’t overthink it.